Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_06_function_calling/guide.en-gb.md

 We use Python for the examples provided through this guide.

-Make sure you have a [Python](https://www.python.org/) environment configurer, and install the [openai client](https://pypi.org/project/openai/).
+Make sure you have a [Python](https://www.python.org/) environment configured, and install the [openai client](https://pypi.org/project/openai/).
 ```sh
 pip install openai
 ```